emqx/emqx-docs/en_US/rule/backend_tablestore.md

 # 保存数据到 Alibaba Tablestore 数据库

-Create a database instance (please refer to the official Tablestore documentation for the steps to create an instance).
+## Create a database instance

+> Please refer to the official Tablestore documentation for the steps to create an instance.

 </br>Click `Instances` . `Time Series Table`. `Create Time Series Table`.